My Singing Monsters: My Singing Monsters: Dawn of Fire

-Just like the main game, Dawn of Fire also has seasonal events and Seasonal Monsters which are only available for certain times of the year; these being Spooktacle Junior, Festival of Yay Junior, Season of Love Junior, Eggs-Travaganza Junior and SummerSong Junior.
+Like the main game, Dawn of Fire has seasonal events and Seasonal Monsters which are only available for certain times of the year; these being Spooktacle Junior, Festival of Yay Junior, Season of Love Junior, Eggs-Travaganza Junior and SummerSong Junior.
 Mythicals are present in the game, but can only be bred for a limited time.
 Dawn of Fire also introduced Prismatics, which are only available during certain events, and can be created by sending a Monster through the Prism Gate.
 Prismatics serve as the prequel's equivalent of Rare and Epic Monsters from the original game.